Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

 In Figure~\ref{fig:singlenucloc}b, we illustrate the MEO polarity distributions at the end of the simulations, which show the range of polarity behaviors in each mechanistic scenario.
-The neither mechanism and the checkpoint-only mechanism scenarios result in unimodal normal-like distributions centered around 50\% MEO polarity, with a tighter distribution in the neither mechanism case.
-Again, this shows that we do not achieve a fully-biased polarity state with neither mechanism and few simulations reach a fully-biased polarity state with the checkpoint-only.
-However, for feedback-only and both mechanisms, the final MEO polarity distributions are nearly identical and clearly bimodal, with all simulations achieving either 0\% MEO polarity or 100\% MEO polarity by the end of each simulation.
+Neither mechanism results in a unimodal normal-like distribution centered around 50\% MEO polarity.
+Again, this shows that we do not achieve a fully-biased polarity state with neither mechanism.
+However, for feedback-only, checkpoint-only, and both mechanisms, the final MEO polarity distributions are nearly identical and clearly bimodal, with all simulations achieving either 0\% MEO polarity or 100\% MEO polarity by the end of each simulation.
 We show sample simulations with both nucleation mechanisms implemented which result in a fully-biased MEO and PEO polarity state in Supplemental Video 1.
-The nucleation feedback alone and both mechanisms are thus very effective at organizing all MTs to point in the same direction around a single nucleation location on a short time-scale, which suggests that the system exhibits bistability on this spatial scale.
+While the feedback-only and checkpoint-only mechanisms can result in fully-biased polarity, the time at which MTs reach robust complete polarization differs greatly between these mechanisms (hours versus days).
+The time course plots in Figure \ref{fig:singlenucloc}c illustrate that feedback alone and both mechanisms are very effective at achieving biased polarity for a single nucleation location on a short time-scale, and suggest that the system exhibits bistability on this spatial scale.